Dispatch: With Two Action-Packed Japanese Genre Films, Fantastic Fest Kicks Off on the Right Foot

 Of course, she resists and complains.
 She has a life that she’s barely holding together and hanging out with a new spectral friend wasn’t on her agenda.
 But she soon begins to realize that as soon as she and Hideo join forces to get revenge on those who killed him, he may vanish from her life.
 It sounds more complicated than it is, but essentially, Hideo convinces Fumika to help him avenge his death, and a whole heap of top-notch action sequences kick off.

 Describing how incredible a particular action sequence or movie is seems pointless; you need to just see it, and you’ll fully understand.
 When the action is at full tilt, Ghost Killer is one of the best action works you’ll see all year (or maybe next year, depending when/if it ever gets released here).
-Star Mimoto is also a legendary stunt performer, so he’s doing his own stunts most of the time, and what results are a series of set pieces that are without question some of the most inventive action moments in recent memory.
+Star Mimoto is also a legendary stunt performer, so he’s doing his own stunts most of the time, and what results is a series of set pieces that are without question some of the most inventive action moments in recent memory.
 There are unnecessary twirls and little flourishes that are strictly for the camera and serve no purpose as a fighting style, but damn do they look cool.

 Naturally, the two leads start to care about one another, and so when they finally do say goodbye, it’s more emotionally powerful than you might expect from a film like this.
 Fumika whines and protests too much, even though she understands her ghost follower can’t leave her side until he kills his assassins.
 Even the way the director handles moments (with camera tricks and precise editing) when the two leads are switching places in the middle of a fight sequence (not unlike Edgar Wright did with two women dancing with the same man in Last Night in Soho) is memorable.
 Ghost Killer is clever, wonderfully executed, and beautifully accessible, despite the potential for confusion in a possession movie.